ucb-bar/esp-llvm/README.md

 and using them should be relatively painless.
 As the RISC-V support develops the backend may provide more features.

-The compiler is fairly robust with similar performance to riscv-gcc, so it use in any and all projects is encouraged.
+The compiler is fairly robust with similar performance to riscv64-unknown-\*-gcc, so it use in any and all projects is encouraged.

 Feedback and suggestions are welcome.